grendel-consulting/steampipe-plugin-kolide/docs/tables/kolide_k2_check.md

   jsonb_array_elements_text(topics) as topic;
 ```

-### List all of the checks relating to a specific topic
+### List all the checks relating to a specific topic

 ```sql
 select